Clinical Trial or Beta Program

 The moment the device leaves the docking station it begins to collect any type of acceleration.
 The accelerations are in different directions and the final outcome is a long and detailed table of numbers.
 We developed algorithms and AI that learn to analyze these numbers and understand the meaning in terms of the baby's movements.

 While charging the device, it uploads the acceleration data to the LittleOne.Care server.
 The data is processed, analyzed, and sent as your baby's life events and insights to your application.
-The analysis of the acceleration attempts to identify the number of breaths per minute, quality of sleep, activity, lying position (tummy time), sitting, rolling, and more.
+The analysis of the acceleration attempts to identify the quality of sleep, activity, lying position (tummy time), sitting, rolling, and more.

 Because of your support and other Beta testers, we are continuing to develop capabilities for automatic detection and decoding of different and unique patterns of baby behavior.
 These behaviors include rolling, crawling, walking, diaper changing, and unique feeding and breastfeeding patterns.